ojongerius/ojongerius.github.io/sabbatical-hugo/content/post/prelude-choosing-a-blogging-platform.md

 ```

-If you find yourself in a position where you wanting to commit changes to a separate branch -the most often way
-to deploy, you can save yourself unnecessary commits and fiddling around by using  https://github.com/X1011/git-directory-deploy automates deploying to a separate
-branch and only commits to the branch if changes would have created changes to your target website.

 Need HTTPS and want easy CI integration?
 Check out https://www.netlify.com/ <- TODO: get referral?

 TODO: add testing?
 Add promise for BBCI example?